DominikN/docs_new/docs/manuals/rosbot-manual.md

     $ sudo reboot
 ```

-<strong>2.</strong> Install necessary support libraries for your device:
+<strong>2.</strong> Install necessary support libraries on your robot.
+In the terminal run:

 **ROSbot 2.0:**
 ```bash